Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 - `SCRAM-SHA-512`
 - `GSSAPI`

-In the case of `PLAIN`, `SCRAM-SHA-256`, and `SCRAM-SHA-512` mechanisms, the credentials must be configured through the following mandatory parameters (which are not allowed for `GSSAPI`):
+In the case of `PLAIN`, `SCRAM-SHA-256`, and `SCRAM-SHA-512` mechanisms, the credentials must be configured through the following mandatory parameters:

 - `authentication.username`: the username
 - `authentication.password`: the password